zaksabeast/PokemonRNGGuides/guides/xy/en/Trainer ID RNg.md

 - Advance the frames and tiny seeds by press 'Select' while the game is paused.
 	- Sometimes the seeds won't change on every input, so just continue pressing the button until they do.
 		- This may take a while to do.
-	- Stopping closer to the frame is ideal but due to the inconstant pace at which the frames advances it may be possible to miss the target frame.
+	- Stopping closer to the frame is ideal but due to the inconsistent pace at which the frames advances it may be possible to miss the target frame.
 - When on the correct frame, hold `A` to make sure you un-pause at that exact frame to hit the right tiny seed.
 	- There is a delay that needs to be accounted for here, it is covered in the next section.
 - Wait until you can control your character to check your trainer data.